Our correspondents picked out 50 young players who could be big news by the end of 2018; how many will be household names next year?

 Signed from Lille, Pavard helped Stuttgart to promotion in 2016/17 and has prospered this past season, earning a place in France's World Cup squad.

 Tipped as the next Sergio Busquets, the tall Rodri has returned to his first club Atlético this summer after an excellent spell with Villarreal.

 Spain's all-time U17 top scorer with 27 goals, Abel Ruiz was a U17 EURO winner in 2017 and will hope to play in Barcelona's first team next season.

 Roland Sallai (HUN, 21 – APOEL)

 Having impressed without scoring in the #UCL group stage, the Hungarian forward is being linked with bigger clubs.

 Jadon Sancho (ENG, 17 – Dortmund)

-Signed from Manchester City to replace Barcelona-bound Ousmane Dembélé, the midfielder could force his way into the first team in 2018.
+Enticed from Manchester City to replace Barcelona-bound Ousmane Dembélé, the midfielder was a regular first-team starter by the end of 2017/18.

 Malang Sarr (FRA, 18 – Nice)